-Clause 12: Recognized Days of Absence of Qualified Nursing Home Patients
+Clause 12: Recognized Days of Absence of Qualified Nursing Home Patients, etc.

-Repatriation nursing home patients or their agents to enter into agreements with nursing home proprietors under which the patients will be able to temporarily vacate the approved nursing homes in which they are patients for agreed periods and retain the rights to return to their beds in the nursing homes at the ends of those periods.
+The purpose of this clause is to enable qualified or Repatriation nursing home patients or their agents to enter into agreements with nursing home proprietors under which the patients will be able to temporarily vacate the approved nursing homes in which they are patients for agreed periods and retain the right to return to their beds in the nursing homes at the ends of those periods.
 For up to 28 days of each year Commonwealth nursing home benefits and, where applicable, extensive care benefits will continue to be paid in respect of the absent patients.
 The agreements can, however, provide for absences greater than 28 days.
 These temporary absence provisions would particularly assist patients requiring hospitalisation or seeking family reunion.